EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

 ^ If keys are of fixed length, there will not be "length of key" field.

-### In-Memory Index Format
+### In-Memory Index Format [TODO: this section is a bit hard to read.
+Maybe restructure the content to make it cleaner.
+Also explain some of the decisions]

-#### Basic Idea
+#### Basic Idea [TODO: maybe explain the key idea as hash index + binary search index if prefix collides or there are simply too many entries within a single prefix]

-In-memory is built to be as compact as possible.
-On top level, the index is a hash table with each bucket to be an array list.
-The hash table is implemented in such a way:
+In-memory Index is built to be as compact as possible.
+On top level, the index is a hash table with each bucket to be an array list [TODO: array list sounds very confusing.
+How about just 'a binary search index'].
+The hash table is implemented in such a way: [TODO: maybe remove the following (1)(2)(3), as they will be discussed more clearly later]

 (1) Pointers are implemented as file offset or buffer offset to use only 31 bits